mmcbrien3/mmcbrien.com/writing_dir/thoughts/theseThingsHappen.md

 because our grip was so tight.
 The means of our defeat arising from our earnest effort to victory.
-A family bond -- that unbreakable thing that has been endowed by all humanity with sacredness, by God who seeks to impress upon our minds the weight of His love by giving up his Son and calling himself Our Father, and by blood itself without which nothing else could weigh more than a thimble -- has shattered and lays broken at our feet.
+A family bond -- that unbreakable thing that has been endowed by all humanity with sacredness, by God who seeks to impress upon our minds the weight of His love by giving up His Son and calling himself Our Father, and by blood itself without which nothing else could weigh more than a thimble -- has shattered and lays broken at our feet.
 Our regrets pile before us like a great mountain.
 Our contemporaries tell us to forget any inkling of sorrow, yet we cannot help but feel kinship with Atlas, excepting that